-- The event organizer agrees not to use any permitted fields for any purpose if water is standing on the field, the - soil is frozen, wet or spongy, a steady rain is falling, a lightning or electrical storm is occurring, or the field has been closed by Park staff or County Police. - Removal or repositioning of goals installed on fields is not allowed.
+- The event organizer agrees not to use any permitted fields for any purpose if water is standing on the field, the soil is frozen, wet, or spongy, a steady rain is falling, a lightning or electrical storm is occurring, or the field has been closed by Park staff or County Police. - Removal or repositioning of goals installed on fields is not allowed. - The department reserves the right to close the fields at any time due to severe weather conditions or any situation that could cause harm to fields or for any reason.